 Comparison of 60/40 to Bond Tents

-Bond tents only beats a 60/40 portfolio when a market crash happens early on during retirement AND when expected returns are high.
+Bond tents only beat a 60/40 portfolio when a market crash happens early during retirement AND when expected returns are high.
 In most scenarios, a 60/40 did quite well.

-In fact, it seems likely that a set-it-and-forget-it investment allocation philosophy may just be best over the course of retirement.
+It seems likely that a set-it-and-forget-it investment allocation philosophy may be best throughout retirement.

 Moreover, keep things simple.
-As the future is unknown, a 60/40 portfolio is as likely to perform as well as one with a bond tent over a traditional retirement.
+As the future is unknown, a 60/40 portfolio is as likely to perform as one with a bond tent over a traditional retirement.

-In times of high equity prices, however—as we are in now—consider a 60/40 portfolio 5 years before retirement.
+In times of high equity prices, however—as we are in now—consider a 60/40 portfolio five years before retirement.
 Then, sell off bonds for income when stocks are down.
 This is, in fact, our natural tendency anyway.
-The result: a slow increase in the stock percentage of overall asset allocation.
+The result: a slow increase in the overall asset allocation stock percentage.